Mouse brain - normal - green neurons red astrocytessmaller.jpg

 We believe that basic and translational science can steer the course toward effective treatment and prevention of dementia and other devastating disorders of the brain.
 Dementia involves multiple converging pathobiological pathways.
 Impairments in glial functions and glial-neuronal interactions are emerging as central drivers of dementia and other CNS disorders.
 Our primary goal is to harness glial-neuronal interactions for treating and preventing disease, including frontotemporal dementia and Alzheimer's disease.

-We use multipronged experimental methods to unravel glial pathobiology, glial interactions with other neural cell types, glial roles in cognitive function and behavior, and how changes in glial cells influence disease.
+We use multipronged experimental methods to unravel glial pathobiology, glial interactions with other cell types and roles in cognitive function and behavior, and how changes in glial and neuronal cells influence disease.

 Recent Achievements